 In many majors, such as education and nursing, you're in the classroom or clinic your first year.
 It's all about helping you discern the right fit for the career path you've chosen.

 Think of every experience as a learning opportunity.
 Through organizations like Ambrosians for Peace & Justice, Campus Ministry, and the Service Learning Department, you'll have the chance to participate in community service activities that will not only benefit those in need, but also shape who you are as a person.

 Each year, the Ambrose chapter of Habitat for Humanity creats "Shanty Town," a collection of makeshift tents in which students and faculty sleep overnight to raise awareness about homelessness during Multicultural Week.
-Recent alum Phil Reges '08 says shedding light on poverty and the right to live in decent housing allows students to see beyond their "bubble" of existence on campus.
+Students say that shedding light on poverty and the right to live in decent housing allows them to see beyond their "bubble" of existence on campus.

 Study abroad can stretch your capabilities and confidence.
 Laura Moorman '15 finished part of her minor in Biology by going to France – and yes, Paris!
 "I learned so much, not only about France and French culture, but also about myself.
 It's important to try new things in life, meet new people, and see other parts of the world."